The OLC Group upholds “Diversity, equity and inclusion” as an area of ESG Materiality.

 Mail services |

-Affixing of commemorative stamps on outgoing mail deposited at the Theme Parks; collection and sorting of the OLC Group companies’ internal and external mail; sending external mail |
+Affixing of commemorative stamps on outgoing mail deposited at the Theme Parks; collection and sorting of the OLC Group companies’ internal and external mail; sending mail |

 Linen service |